Dueris/OriginsPaper/API-DOCS.md

 		}));
 ```

 Now we have a fully functioning condition added to the plugin!
-GenesisMC should automagically setup the rest of the
+OriginsPaper should automagically setup the rest of the
 registration to allow any origin to test the condition.

 ## Actions